What is a premature baby?

 How soon you are able to hold your baby will depend on their medical condition.
 You may be able to hold them on the day they are born, but you might need to wait a few days or weeks until they are stable enough.

-Holding you baby, known as kangaroo care, is important part of your baby’s health and wellbeing, and the maternity staff will support you as soon as you are able.
+Holding your baby, known as kangaroo care, is an important part of your baby’s health and wellbeing, and the maternity staff will support you to do this as soon as you are able to.

-Will I be able to feed my baby?
+Will my baby be able to breast feed?

 What will my premature baby look like?